 If you’re feeling sluggish and under the weather for no obvious reason, you might just need a detox bath to perk you up again.
 Baking soda is amazing for cleansing and detoxifying your whole body, boosting your immune system and eliminating any toxin build-up [source].

 Drawing impurities and toxins out of the skin while softening at the same time—is there anything baking soda can’t do?!

 Combined with another must-have for everyone’s medicine cabinet, Epsom salts, aka magnesium sulfate, and baking soda is a perfect combination for soothing sore muscles after a gym sesh [source].
 Recovery is key to making good progress with your workout routine—so be sure to do a therapeutic muscle soak at least once a week.

 If you’ve ever had hives, you know that the need to scratch is something terrible.
 The skin gets raised, raw, and red, and there’s not a lot you can do short of applying steroid creams.
 If you have already seen your doctor, and want to help calm it down, try taking a cool bath with a little baking soda sprinkled in [source].
 Stay in for about 10–15 minutes and then gently blot the skin dry with a towel when you get out of the tub.

 5. Stop Poison Ivy

-7. Get Rid of Skin Fungus
+7. Help Fight Skin Fungus

 8. Diaper Rash

-When you’re ready to get out, don’t forget to give yourself a super thorough rinse – this makes sure there’s nothing lingering on your skin before you go ahead with your regular routine.
-You should be feeling super relaxed and your skin should feel amazing – all thanks to baking soda!
+When you’re ready to get out, don’t forget to give yourself a super thorough rinse.
+This makes sure there’s nothing lingering on your skin before you go ahead with your regular moisturizing routine.
+You will be feeling super relaxed, and your skin should feel amazing – all thanks to baking soda!